LOCATION: Downtown Litchfield Park (Along Old Litchfield Rd., south of Wigwam Blvd.) For GPS, plug in 100 S. Old Litchfield Rd.

 GENERAL ADMISSION: $45

 General Admission Tickets includes unlimited food sampling from about 30 of the finest West Valley restaurants and 10 drink tickets.
-Drinks are priced from 1 ticket for water or soda to 3 tickets for a specialty cocktail.
+Drinks are priced: 1 ticket for water, soda, or craft beer sample, 2 tickets for a beer, 3 tickets for wine, and 4 tickets for a specialty cocktail.
 GA Tickets also include access to other event elements: hourly cooking demonstrations, a huge kid’s zone, live music stage, incredible silent auction tables, and fun contests to enter.
 A handpicked selection of West Valley businesses will also set up booths for attendees to peruse in between bites.

 VIP TICKET: $100

-VIP Tickets include General Admission access and a lanyard that allows for access into a lovely VIP area.
-Inside, there is a full bar filled with top shelf spirits, live dueling piano show, shaded lounge seating, corn hole tournaments, and catered desserts by a top Valley pastry chef.
-VIP ticket holders receive 20 drink tickets to use both at the VIP bar and for craft beer sampling in the General Admission area.
+VIP Tickets include General Admission access and a lanyard that allows for access into a lovely Wigwam Resort VIP area.
+Inside, there is an extended bar filled with top shelf spirits, live dueling piano show, shaded lounge seating, corn hole tournaments, and catered desserts by a top Valley pastry chef.
+VIP ticket holders receive more drink tickets to use both at the VIP bar and for craft beer sampling in the General Admission area.
 These tickets also include a take-home bag of goodies from event sponsors and restaurant partners.
 Plus, there’s private, executive-style bathrooms with hand- washing sinks.

 KIDS 12 & UNDER: $20